-Two years ago, word has spread like wildfire that director Zack Snyder met with HBO executives in a bid to create a Watchmen television show.
-Now, there are reports that Damon Lindeloff, who recently finished his Leftovers series and is known for his work on Lost, will be developing an R-rated Watchmen TV series for HBO.
+A few years ago, word has spread like wildfire that director Zack Snyder met with HBO executives in a bid to create a Watchmen television show.
+Then there were reports that Damon Lindeloff, who is known for his work on Lost, was developing an R-rated Watchmen TV series for HBO.
+On August 17, it was announced that HBO had given the production a series order for a first season set to premiere in 2019 and we got a smaller teaser to go along with the news.

 “There is an inverse relationship between imagination and money…” – Alan Moore